Implement a product feature using GitHub Spec Kit

 Pushing the GitHub Spec Kit files to your repository enables you to track the spec-driven development process.

-You should now see the GitHub Spec Kit files alongside the existing application code.
+You should see the GitHub Spec Kit files alongside the existing application code.
+You might need to refresh the page to see the latest changes.

 You now have a working ContosoDashboard application with GitHub Spec Kit initialized.

-The GitHub Spec Kit uses a “Constitution” to establish the governing principles and constraints that guide all development decisions for the ContosoDashboard project.
+The GitHub Spec Kit uses a constitution.md file to establish the governing principles and constraints that guide all development decisions for the ContosoDashboard project.
 It captures organizational policies, technical standards, security requirements, and development practices that must be followed throughout implementation.

 In this task, you use GitHub Copilot’s /speckit.constitution command to generate a comprehensive constitution based on Contoso stakeholder requirements and the existing project files.